Money

 Work offers easy access to weak tie relationships.These are the co-workers and supervisors you interact with every day, building up a huge store of shared references.
 The inside jokes, everyday favours and shared moments add up to a firm feeling of belonging.

 When you retire, the number of weak tie relationships you have significantly reduces.
 While you will hopefully develop deeper ‘strong ties’ with friends and family, the loss of your easygoing, low-maintenance weak tie network can have a significant impact on your emotional wellbeing.
+So, it makes sense to keep the Barrys in your life for as long as possible.

 Keep clocking on for better emotional health